My Chef’s Apron

 Coffee chia seed pudding in mini cups, topped with walnuts, chopped banana, and coconut flakes.

-Helpful Tips
+Top Tips

-• Prepare it the night before.
-If you’d like your coffee chia pudding ready for breakfast, prepare it in the evening so it has time to sit in the fridge.
+• Prepare it the night before: If you’d like your coffee chia pudding ready for breakfast, prepare it in the evening so it has time to sit in the fridge.

 Serving Suggestions